 Stay Connected with Your Classmates

 Just because you’re taking your classes online doesn’t mean you cannot enjoy a sense of community with your fellow students and faculty.
 In fact, staying connected can help reduce stress and keep you motivated.
 You can create a virtual study group, by using Skype, Google Hangouts or other online chat programs.
 If you don’t have an integrated webcam, there are many low-cost devices you can purchase to connect to your computer or laptop.
 Outside of your blocked study time, video conferencing can also serve as an outlet to stay “social” even from a distance.
 Doing so can help you to feel more connected.

 Reach Out to Professors and Advisors

 Remember that although you are learning remotely, you should still have access to your professors and student support advisors.
 Find out their office hours and schedule time to meet virtually if and when needed.
-Your teachers are there to help you succeed, especially in uncertain times like these.
-Although many faculty members are well versed in teaching online classes, some may not be.
-They too, may be facing obstacles as they adapt to a new way of teaching.
-Either way, your teachers and advisors are there to help you along the way.
-Don’t be shy about reaching out for support when you need it.
+Your teachers are there to help you succeed in your online classes, so don’t be shy about reaching out for support when you need it.